MrPrimate/ddb-proxy/docker/README.md

 ## Running

-To run previosly built container and expose it on port 8080 of your machine run:
+To run previously built container and expose it on port 8080 of your machine run:

-`docker run ddb-proxy:latest -p 8080:3000`
+`docker run -p 8080:3000 -t ddb-proxy:latest`

 ## Security considerations